davidtrestini/PNpedia/Core post-Newtonian quantities/Conserved quantities/Angular momentum/Circular orbits/Nonspinning/Without tidal effects/README.md

 # Angular momentum for nonspinning compact binaries on circular orbits

-The file ``angular_momentum_conservative.txt`` contains the conservative angular momentum for nonspinning compact binaries on circular orbits in terms of the orbital frequency $x$.
-It is a constant of motion when using the conservative equations of motion.

-The file ``angular_momentum.txt`` contains the binding angular momentum for nonspinning compact binaries on circular orbits in terms of the orbital frequency $x$.
-It differs from the conservative angular momentum by a Schott term due to dissipative effects.
-It depends on the arbitrary scale $b_0$, which is related to the choice of slicing in relating near-zone and far zone quantities.
-The waveform frequency of the $(2,2)$ mode can be related to the orbital frequency, and this relation also depends on $b_0$.
-Thus, the binding angular momentum in terms of the waveform frequency does not feature the $b_0$ constant, and has the same functional form as the conservative angular momentum in terms of the orbital frequency.
-See [arXiv:2504.13245v1](https://arxiv.org/abs/2504.13245v1) for details.
+As pointed out in [arXiv:2504.13245v1](https://arxiv.org/abs/2504.13245v1), there are two distinct notions of angular momentum.
+The conservative angular momentum $J_\mathrm{cons}$ is a constant of motion under the conservative equations of motion.
+The binding angular momentum $J$ enters the flux balance law $\mathrm{d}J/\mathrm{d}t = - \mathcal{F}_J$.
+The difference between the two is called a Schott term, $J_\mathrm{Schott}$, which is nonvanishing for circular orbits starting at 4PN.
+The expression of the binding angular momentum in terms of the orbital frequency depends on an arbitrary scale $b_0$, which is related to the choice of slicing in relating near-zone and far zone quantities.
+This arbitrary constant also appears in the flux, and drops out of the balance law.

+For nonspinning compact binaries on circular orbits:
+* the file ``angular momentum_conservative.txt`` contains the conservative angular momentum in terms of the orbital frequency $x$
+* the file ``angular momentum_binding.txt`` contains the binding angular momentum in terms of the orbital frequency $x$
+* the file ``angular momentum_Schott.txt`` contains the Schott term in terms of the orbital frequency $x$

 ## Notations